annmaria-john/chatapp/README.md

 #### Configuration
 1. Client to server(only)
-a.
-Run the server code with the following optional parameters python servercode_web.py –host <IP Address> --port <port number>
+*	Run the server code with the following optional parameters python servercode_web.py –host <IP Address> --port <port number>
-b.
-The host parameter is the IP address of your server and the port number is the port where the server listens.
+*	The host parameter is the IP address of your server and the port number is the port where the server listens.
-c.
-Run the client code with the following optional parameters python clientcode_web.py --host <IP Address> --port <port number>
+*	Run the client code with the following optional parameters python clientcode_web.py --host <IP Address> --port <port number>
-d.
-The host parameter is the IP address of your client and the port number is the port where the client connects.
+*	The host parameter is the IP address of your client and the port number is the port where the client connects.
 2. Client to server to server to client
-a.
-Run the server code with the following required parameters python servercode_web.py.
+*	Run the server code with the following required parameters python servercode_web.py.
-b.
-This opens up our first server on port 8080(for client connections) and port 5050(for server to server connections)
+*	This opens up our first server on port 8080(for client connections) and port 5050(for server to server connections)
-c.
-Run the server code with the following required parameters python servercode_web.py --port 2020 --serverport 5051
+*	Run the server code with the following required parameters python servercode_web.py --port 2020 --serverport 5051
-d.
-This opens up our second server on port 2020(for client connections) and port 5051(for server to server connections)
+*	This opens up our second server on port 2020(for client connections) and port 5051(for server to server connections)
-e.
-Run the client code
+*	Run the client code
 python clientcode_web.py
-f.
-The first client by default connects to the port 8080
+*	The first client by default connects to the port 8080
-g.
-Run the client code with the following required parameters python clientcode_web.py --port 2020
+*	Run the client code with the following required parameters python clientcode_web.py --port 2020
-h.
-This opens up the second client which connects to the port 2020
+*	This opens up the second client which connects to the port 2020

 #### Assumptions
 1. Server to Server communication can handle only 1-1 messages and 1-all messages(no file sharing and group messaging)